NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Labeling Markers

-Now that the map can be rendered with multiple markers, it's time to add some style customization.
+Now that the map can be rendered with multiple markers, it's time to add some style customizations.

 To tell the markers apart, you should add another option to the `markerType` submodule, to allow labeling each marker pin.